+Eligibility for Veterans Education Benefits is determined by the Veterans Administration, not the College.
 Recipients of veterans' benefits must submit official transcripts of all postsecondary coursework attempted before they can receive VA benefits.
 They are also urged to submit official transcripts of any educational work completed through the armed services.
-Veterans are not eligible to receive VA benefits until all post-secondary transcripts are submitted.
-A VA application must be submitted by the student before a student can be certified for benefits by the VA Certifying Official.
-For more details, contact the VA Certifying Official located in Enrollment Services, Balsam Center or call 828.339.4000.
+Students should contact SCC's Financial Aid office located in Enrollment Services, Balsam Center, call 828.339.4438 or email financialaid@southwesterncc.edu for additional information on how to apply for benefits, the enrollment certification process, and program eligibility.